 The most recent buildings include an award-winning Concourse which includes a restaurant and bistro and opens out into many new classrooms.
 A rubber crumb all-weather pitch (AWP), multi-use games area, jump pits and sprint area became available from September 2008.
 A teaching room for Food and an additional science laboratory - the Wolfson Laboratory - were completed in 2010.
 A new swimming pool, fitness laboratory and dance studio complex was completed in December 2014, the music department was completely refreshed and updated in the summer of 2017 and the Theatre was given a facelift in the summer of 2018.
-The AWP has been resurfaced in 2021.
+The AWP was also resurfaced in 2021 and last year we created a new Sixth Form Block.